Talhakhanmu/JAVA-Script-Projekt/README.md

 ## I have made the Stopwatch, Alarm Clock and Time Zones for 4 different Cities around the World.

-## The Stop Watch i made is from totorials and help from Danial and the other two with the help oh AI.
+## The Stop Watch i made is from totorials and help from Brandon and the other two with the help oh AI.

 ## CSS i have done by myself using bootstrap and with the help from Coches.